Last Updated on January 21, 2021 by Greg

 As wonderful as Boston is, parking isn’t the best.
-With the lack of free parking, it can be hard to avoid tickets.
+With the lack of free parking, especially at Boston Logan Airport, it can be hard to avoid tickets.
 Boston has been making a large chunk of its revenue from parking tickets after the city increased fines in 2018.
 Keep reading to learn about paying, how much they cost, and even appealing your ticket.

 Paying Your Boston Parking Ticket

 Like most cities, Boston offers online payment as long as your car hasn’t been booted or towed.
 You will need to enter your ticket number, AVR ticket number, or notice number.
 There is also a section to pay by license plate number if your vehicle is registered in Massachusetts.
 They allow payment with Visa, Mastercard, Discover, or American Express debit or credit cards.
 In addition, the Boston Paytix app allows you to pay right from your phone and keep track of your tickets.

 If you don’t want to pay online, you can also pay by phone or in-person at City Hall.